bluesloth3109/RL-Bot/README.md

 # RL-Bot
-Developed by Callum Devlin and Daniel McMurray
+Developed by Callum Devlin and Daniel McMurray.
 Rocket League bot coded in python.